Russia demands Mariupol lay down arms but Ukraine says no

 “It’s had the effect of him moving his forces into a woodchipper,” Austin told CBS on Sunday.

-In Ukraine’s major cities, hundreds of men, women and children have been killed in Russian bombardment.
-Millions have moved to underground shelters or fled the country.
+In Ukraine’s major cities, hundreds of men, women and children have been killed in Russian attacks.

+Kyiv Mayor Vitaliy Klitschko said there were several explosions in a fairly central part of the city late Sunday, resulting in a fire.
+He said Ukrainian forces shot down a Russian missile in the northwestern Podolskyi district.

 In a video address to the Israeli parliament on Sunday, Zelenskyy urged the lawmakers to take stronger action against Russia. accusing Putin of trying to carry out a “final solution” against Ukraine.
 The term was used by Nazi Germany for its genocide of some 6 million Jews during World War II.

-Zelenskyy also noted that a Russian missile struck Babi Yar — the spot in Kyiv where over 30,000 Jews were slaughtered in 1941 by the Nazis — and is now Ukraine’s main Holocaust memorial.
-“You know what this place means, where the victims of the Holocaust are buried,” added the president, who is Jewish.
+Zelenskyy, who is Jewish, also noted that a Russian missile struck Babi Yar — the spot in Kyiv where over 30,000 Jews were slaughtered in 1941 by the Nazis — and is now Ukraine’s main Holocaust memorial.

 The U.N. has confirmed 902 civilian deaths in the war but concedes the actual toll is likely much higher.
 It says nearly 3.4 million people have fled Ukraine.